richmulhern/php_sdk/README.md

 #Aria PHP SDK

 PHP SDK to work with Aria's APIs.
+For more information and examples go to [Aria Developer Central](http://developer.ariasystems.net).

 ##Usage